 Showing up to work each day at a call center is like bathing in the river Lethe; with each dunking a little more of you is washed away, until eventually there is nothing left but a husk meandering through limbo driven by desires it cannot understand.

 Of course I should not complain.
-I was forced to resign from being a Certified Public Accountant in disgrace and ignominy, and this is better at least than working at a fast food restaurant.
+I was forced to resign from being a Certified Public Accountant in disgrace and ignominy, and this is better at least than working at Taco Bell.
 I also find it amusing: I, who have commanded space and time have been consigned to the life of a low-level clerk.
 How very Kafka-esque.